To be eligible for EIS grants, an Approved Authority must:

 - EXTERNAL to the school's boundary

-- linked to any capital project.
+- linked to any school-based capital project.

 In the case of developing schools, internal pick-up and set-down areas may be eligible, where circumstances dictate that these areas should be internal to the school site.

-IMPORTANT- Any school based infrastructure projects INELIGIBLE for funding under the EIS, i.e. those INTERNAL to the school site, may be eligible for grants under a Queensland Government State Capital Assistance Scheme (SCAS) or a Australian Government Capital Grants Program (CGP) application which closes March each year.
+IMPORTANT- Any school based infrastructure projects INELIGIBLE for funding under EIS, i.e. those INTERNAL to the school site, may be eligible for grants under a Queensland Government State Capital Assistance Scheme (SCAS) or a Australian Government Capital Grants Program (CGP) application which closes in March each year.

-Two Types of Eligible Projects
+Two Types of Eligible Projects and Help Notes

 - water supply

-- stormwater drainage and
+- stormwater drainage

-- environmental spaces and local parks.
+- environmental spaces/local parks.

 b) External infrastructure works which are those requirements for external services and facilities such as: